 - Zinc is a key factor in the enzymes used for DNA replication and repair.
 Zinc is a common deficiency in the elderly.
 In one study of ten patients given 27 mg per day, 80% showed improvement.
 Oysters are high in zinc.

 Dehydration can cause problems with memory and mental alertness.
+It also can cause problems with mental fatigue, anger, depression and sleep problems.
 Water is essential and a main nutrient for the human body.
 Without it, you cannot survive for many days.
 Staying hydrated is fundamental for a healthy body, so how much is enough?
 There are so many differences in people (i.e., how much we sweat), as well as the diets we consume (a lot of water comes from healthy, whole foods), but a general rule is to consume enough water that your urine is clear, but not so much that you dilute your nutrients.
 If you are taking certain supplements that make your urine yellow, then you can start out with the formula of drinking ½ to one ounce of water for each pound you weigh.
 If you weigh 130 pounds, drink 65 to 130 ounces of water a day.
 Definitely drink when you are thirsty.

 Exercise improves memory and mental clarity.
 That exercise is beneficial for overall health is undisputed.
 If you are ill, you will want to take it easy, of course, but there is always something you can do to support your body.
 Do what you can do without making yourself feel worse.
 Exercise in fresh air whenever possible.

 During sleep, your cells are reenergized and waste is cleared from the brain.
+Without proper sleep, we become irritable and our memory and decision-making abilities suffer.
 If you wake in the morning after 7-9 hours of uninterrupted sleep feeling unrested, you aren’t getting enough sleep or you have an underlying health condition.

 Stay calm.
 Prolonged anxiety undermines health in your body and your brain.
 Practice relaxation exercises, talk to a friend, meditate.
 Do what works for you to keep mellow.
 Some of the following relaxation methods may be helpful for you: